xvik/gradle-java-lib-plugin/README.md

 * Requires gradle 4.6 or above.
 For lower gradle use version [1.0.5](https://github.com/xvik/gradle-java-lib-plugin/tree/1.0.5).
 * For gradle 4.8 and above plugin will enable [STABLE_PUBLISHING preview feature](https://docs.gradle.org/4.8/userguide/publishing_maven.html#publishing_maven:deferred_configuration) -
 disable lazy evaluation of publishing configuration (unification).
-This is required to overcome hard to track `Cannot configure the 'publishing' extension` errors.
-(appeared with some combinations of plugins).
+This is required to overcome hard to track `Cannot configure the 'publishing' extension` errors (appeared with some combinations of plugins).
 * In gradle 5 this preview option will be enabled by default.